FilipMalczak/thrive/README.md

 ## Test scenarios

-1. run 2 services in docker-compose, run their acceptance suites (in parallel or interleaved) against gateway
+1. run 2 services in docker-compose, run their acceptance suites (in parallel or interleaved) against gateway (done)
-2. run 1 service in docker-compose, another locally, ditto
+2. run 1 service in docker-compose, another locally, ditto (done; more variations still needed)
 3. (once thrive is more configurable) (1) and (2), but after tweaking thrive config (ports, etc)
 4. (1) and (2), but check merged swaggerfiles